JacobMinder/CropDentify/README.md

 ## Demo Video

 Watch the demo video on [YouTube](https://youtu.be/SMl11YUKj-Q?si=FSSup1YlapRAbMRO).
-Note the video will not have the advice since Claude access is removed.
+Note the current project will not have the advice since Claude access is removed.